Convert PDFs into editable Word and G Doc files – without a PDF converter!

 How to convert PDF file to editable Word and Google Doc text.

-Have you ever hoped you could extract the text from a PDF as a Word file by dragging the PDF into a blank Word document?
+Have you ever hoped you could extract the text from a PDF as a Word file by dragging the PDF file icon into a blank Word doc so you can run your post-design proofing checks?

 It works just fine, but there’s an even easier way.
 It’s the way that I’d originally tried but didn’t think was possible.